Demi Lovato… Christina Perri… MKTO… Bea Miller… Spencer West.

 Respectfulness: Aside the pre-teens were just as happy parents.
 Not so much with the excitement of the pre-teen pop music but rather how respectful of a role model Demi appears to be.
 This show was something that I would bring my own daughter to with out worry.
 The standard sex appeal driven pop culture world we live in, Demi left at the door.
 The show was the most appropriate I have been to in a long time.

 Product Placements: TOO MANY.
 From the Tampax ads that filled the video screens to the full speech in the middle of the show proclaiming association to the app Shazam.
 The only product worth talking about were these bracelets that the tour was selling to empower woman in Africa.
 It started with Spencer West giving his speech explaining how him and Demi first met on a service trip to Africa to Demi, again, stopping mid show and playing a video of her trip.
-Although the feeling of an infomercial was real, the cause was worth while.
+Although the feeling of an infomercial was real, that cause was worth while.

 Confetti: This show has confetti written all over it.
 There was no confetti.
 I like confetti.
 Get confetti.